ISTAT forecasts 0.2% growth this year

 04 Dicembre 2019

-Rome, December 4 - ISTAT said Wednesday that it forecasts gross domestic product will rise by 0.2% in 2019 with respect to last year.
+Rome, December 4 - ISTAT said Wednesday that it forecasts Italy's gross domestic product will rise by 0.2% in 2019 with respect to last year.
 The national statistics agency said this was a "decisive" drop with respect to the 0.8% growth registered in 2018.
 The agency had forecast 0.3% for 2019 in the spring.
 It sees the economy "accelerating slightly" in 2020, with GDP increasing 0.6%.
+ISTAT sees unemployment coming down to 10% this year from 10.6% in 2018.
+It expects a "marginal" improvement in 2020, with the jobless rate edging down to 9.9%.
+ISTAT said it forecasts a 0.6% rise in household spending in real terms this year and in 2020.

 LE RUBRICHE